Jitendra708097/React/ReadMe.md

 React is a java script library which is use for doing simply use java script using react.
-React is essential for DOM manipulation. because in java script DOM manipulation is very tough. and handle it very simple way code optimization is next level
+React is essential for DOM manipulation. because in java script DOM manipulation is very tough. and handle it very simple way code optimization is next level.